witfyl-ravped/urbit-react-cookbook/sendingmessages.md

   }, [urb, sub, logHandler]); // And again here is what we're monitoring for changes
 ```

-Generally this should look familiar to you as we used a `subscription` to generate a list of `groups` in the last lesson.
-Same thing here but now we're subscribing on the `path` `/updates` and passing in a new function `logHandler` to parse the messages that come through.
+Generally this should look familiar to you as we used `subscribe` to generate a list of `groups` from `graph-store` in the last lesson.
+Same thing here but now we're subscribing on the `path` `/updates` and passing in a new function `logHandler` to parse the messages that come back.

 `logHandler` is defined on line 79: